bendwild/quartz1/content/index.md

 ## **Why a Swamp?**

 Swamps are messy but teeming with life.
 They're ecosystems of interconnected organisms, constantly shifting and adapting.
-Similarly, this digital swamp doesn't strive for perfection—it's about exploration and experimentation.
+Similarly, this digital swamp doesn't strive for perfection; it's about exploration and experimentation.
 Not every note here is polished or fully formed, and most of them will only make sense to me.
-However hidden within the wilderness of unplanned hypertext sprawl interesting interesting creatures lie dormant.
+However hidden within the wilderness of unplanned hypertext sprawl interesting creatures lie dormant.
 The phrase "digital swamp" therefor is a metaphor for the slow growth of ideas through writing and creating that focuses less on the resulting "showpiece" and more on the process, care, and craft it takes to get there.

 Also...
 Shrek is an icon.
 ![[giphy.webp]]